 Comment 20: Extended Figure 6B: more detail is needed regarding the bioinformatic approach used to predict zones of enhancer retargeting.
 It appears that gene pairs at hypermutation loci from the current study and from a prior study (labelled as “Nature2021” in the figure) have been analyzed to find negative correlation between gene expression, which was put in relationship with hypermutation at those regions.
 Has this method been used or validated before?
 Furthermore, it seems that the “Nature2021” study is not cited at the corresponding location in the text.

-Answer: We have updated this part and put the results on supplementary figure 2.
+Answer: We have updated this part and put the results on extended figure 7.
 We have included the mentioned citations similarly as we have used it in other parts of the manuscript.
-I FEEL THAT WE SHOULD DECRIBE THIS IN METHODS
+I FEEL THAT WE SHOULD DECRIBE THIS IN METHODS.
+Will add this part in method.

 Comment 21: Extended figure 8C: it is unclear why this experiment was performed, and what the implications are.
 Does it mean that increased expression of ZCCHC7 is beneficial to lymphoma cells up to a certain point, and more expression becomes detrimental?
 It is also unclear why the same experiment was performed in AID cells and what the implications of this finding are.